Goxperts-Co-Ltd/public_html/README.md

 # public_html

-This is a Virtual Ninjas Web Development of Goxperts Co.Ltd.
+This project is for Virtual Ninjas Web site development.